Covid 19 coronavirus: Watch live - Ministry of Health's Ashley Bloomfield to give update

 "We may well see further deaths over the coming days, I'll just be honest with you about that."

-Bloomfield clarified that a man in his 80s, whose death in Wellington Hospital was announced yesterday, had been a guest at the Bluff wedding cluster.
-More than 80 people were infected at the function.
+Bloomfield clarified that a man in his 80s, whose death in Wellington Hospital was announced yesterday, was linked to the Bluff wedding cluster.
+More than 80 cases have been linked to that event.

 Bloomfield said 18 new cases confirmed today was an encouragingly low number.
 He hoped the downward trend would continue over the next few days as testing ramped back up.

-Meanwhile nationwide 14 people remain in hospital, with one person in a critical condition, and there are five patients in intensive care units.
+Nationwide, 14 people remain in hospital, five of those are in intensive care units, one in a critical condition.

 Bloomfield defended the lack of public information released about a cluster relating to an Auckland party with 35 cases, saying it was a "private event" which was "well-bounded" and everyone involved had been contacted.